dawoodhussain/High-level-System-Design/DistributedUniqueIdGenerator/README.md

 - When empty, reloads queue from next available numbers.
 - Configurable UpperRangeLimit & RangeSplit in appsettings.json.
 - [Here is the code](https://github.com/dawoodhussain/High-level-System-Design/tree/main/DistributedUniqueIdGenerator/RangeHandlerService)
+- This solution when compiled from local will run on **https://localhost:7140/** port.
+API Endpoint - https://localhost:7140/getrange

 ## Tech Stack
 - C# console application